Design files for this project can be found here

 where and (in DCM only)

 For lower output voltages, a low capacitance Schottky diode is recommended.
 For higher output voltages, a fast recovery diode should be chosen.
 Soft recovery characteristics, normally desirable when operating in CCM, are not required when operating in DCM as there is no current flowing through the diode when the switch is on.
+Switching losses associated with a Schottky diode is based off the diode’s capacitance while the losses when using a fast-recovery diode is determined by the recovery time:

 The output capacitor is used to smooth out the DC voltage at the output to the load.
 The impedance of the capacitor at the switching frequency must be low, and the ESR of the capacitor must also be minimized to maintain a low ripple voltage.
 Assuming a steady-state load current, the peak to peak voltage drop created by the ESR and the voltage drop created by the output capacitance can be computed: